Decawave/mynewt-dw1000-core/README.md

 ## Under-the-hood

-The mynewt-dw1000-core driver implements MAC layers and exports a MAC extension interface for additional services, this MAC interface is defined in the struct _dw1000_mac_interface_t found in @mynewt-dw1000-core/hw/driver/dw1000/include/dw1000_dev.h
+The mynewt-dw1000-core driver implements the MAC layers and exports a MAC extension interface for additional services, this MAC interface is defined in the struct _dw1000_mac_interface_t found in (../master/hw/driver/dw1000/include/dw1000_dev.h)

 ### Ranging Services (RNG).